Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 {: .finding-legend }
   - {: .user } Visit frequency is correlated to job satisfaction.
-  - {: .user } We are carried by super active stackoverflow users.
+  - {: .user } We are carried by super active Stack Overflow users.
   - {: .user } Experience influences user activity.
   - {: .user } The 6 most important programmer archetypes.